 The Faculty of Humanities' strong performance in the Research Excellence Framework 2014 confirmed the world-class research conducted in our schools and centres.

 'Music, drama and performing arts' at Kent was ranked 1st for research power.
 Both 'architecture' and 'history' ranked 8th for research intensity, closely followed by 'English language and literature', which ranked 10th.
 Our School of European Culture and Languages also excelled in several fields, with 'classics' ranking joint 2nd with Oxford for research impact and 'theology and religious studies' placed 3rd.
 Our 'modern languages and linguistics' submission was ranked 3rd for research quality.

 The Faculty has achieved major successes in attracting funding for doctoral students.
-Through our participation in the Consortium for Humanities and Arts South East (CHASE), we have secured over £100,000 from the Arts and Humanities' Research Council (AHRC) in order to enhance research training for doctoral students for the next two years.
+Through our participation in the Consortium for Humanities and Arts South East (CHASE), we have secured over £17 million from the Arts and Humanities' Research Council (AHRC) in order to enhance research training for doctoral students for the next two years.
 Within the Faculty, the Centre for Medieval and Early Modern Studies has attracted funding for a prestigious Erasmus Mundus Joint Doctoral programme in Text and Event in Early Modern Europe (TEEME).

 The six schools within the Faculty of Humanities are:

 Schools provide further support for research students during their studies.
 All schools offer a minimum of £500 for PhD students over three years.
-In addition, the Faculty operates a research fund for items such as language learning, specialised training, the presentation of papers at overseas conferences, or visits to overseas archives.
+In addition, the Faculty operates a research fund for items such as specialised training, the presentation of papers at overseas conferences, or visits to overseas archives.